 If your complex allows dogs, make the trails dog-friendly by placing trash cans with a roll of poop bags along the trails.
 Use Florida’s natural fauna to create paths that invite photographers or those that like to take a walk in the woods.
 If you have streams on the property, build arched bridges over the creeks.
 If you have a pond or lake, create a trail that goes all the way around the pond or lake.

 Ponds themselves create a natural beauty to the landscape.
 You don’t have to spend much to make an impressive statement.
 Place plants around the edges to create a natural area.
-To minimize slips, place crushed shells or stones to the areas surrounding the pond.
+To minimize slips, place crushed shells or stones in the areas surrounding the pond.
 You don’t want to encourage someone to enter into it, however, a border like this adds just enough deterrent.

 Consider viewing areas where the lay of the land presents an outstanding view.
 A viewing area might be graveled in and have benches and strategically placed natural fauna.